uberamd/uberblog-hugo/content/post/getting-started-with-openshift-v3-on-vmware.md

 systemctl restart docker
 ```

 Remember to perform this step on the master and ALL of the nodes.
+If you don't do this you will run into issues when OpenShift attempts to build a container image and push it into the internal registry.

 ## Step 6: Login via the web interface -- Hello World!